Top 10 Grip Gear Tools for Film Grips

 5. LED Flashlight & Batteries

-LED Flashlights offer balanced light and are also bolder and brighter than your average filament light.
-LEDs can also be submerged in water and hold up to elements much better than your typical flashlight could.
+LED Flashlights offer a more balanced light and are typically brighter than a regular filament light.
+LEDs can also (most of the time) be submerged in water and hold up to elements much better than your typical flashlight could.

-As a grip, you’ll need to have one good LED flashlight and likely several (1 large, 1 medium, and a few small) to use on the set.
+You’ll want to make sure to have one good LED flashlight and likely several (1 large, 1 medium, and a few small) to use on the set.
 It’s wise to not only have one LED flashlight but two, as well as extra batteries, so you’re always ready to go—just in case.

 6. Tape Measure & Level

 Grips should have a tape measure in their tool belt, as well as a level.

 It happens often that a grip will need to measure anything from distance to height while on the job, and without a tape measure, it can be nigh impossible to get the right measurements.

 There are plenty of options available on the market but the best Chicago film grips usually go for a self-retracting model that offers at least 50 feet for the bigger jobs.